sriyogesh94/dcos-docs/1.9/deploying-services/config-universe-service.md

     nano marathon-config.json
     ```

-3. Use the `properties` objects (see [Discovering the default parameters](#discover-defaults)) to build your JSON options file.
+3. Use the `properties` objects to build your JSON options file.
 For example, to change the number of Marathon CPU shares to 3 and memory allocation to 2048:

     ```json
     {